gabrielrovesti/gabrielrovesti/README.md

    - 📕 Passionate writer and poetry lover
    - 💻 CS Enthusiast, love learning and teaching (currently teaching a lot from elementary up until bachelor college colleagues)
    - 🆘 Helping also old people or people not confident with PCs to gain knowledge about basic usage of systems and problem solver
-   - 🎼 Music lover (especially funk and black music)
+   - 🎼 Music lover (especially funk and black music, in love with some drums)
    - 🕺 Moonwalker and Michael Jackson fan
    - 🎮 Game design enthusiast, retro gamer, and fan of gaming in general
    - 🎨 Art and details lover